 - a.
 Counseling and/or conference with the student and family

 - b.
 Assignment of special tasks

 - c.
 Denial of privileges

 - d.
-Detention
+Probation

-- e Probation
+- e.
+Suspension

 - f.
-Suspension
+Dismissal

 - g.
-Dismissal

-- h.
 Expulsion

 SPECIFIC DISCIPLINARY POLICIES

 At Saint Timothy Catholic School, we strive to develop a partnership with parent/guardians (the primary educators), to assist our students with the necessary behavioral guidance and interventions to make choices that reflect the values of our shared faith.